bramdonmsecure/SecuraX/README.md

 ## 🔷 About

-**SecuraX** is an advanced cybersecurity toolkit designed to help organizations and individuals secure their digital infrastructure.
+**SecuraX** is a powerful cybersecurity toolkit designed to help organizations and individuals secure their digital infrastructure.
 It focuses on proactive threat detection and vulnerability management, providing essential tools for identifying and mitigating security risks across networks, systems, and applications.

 ## 🚀 Features